-Sheila Beades, N.D. earned her degree in Naturopathic Medicine from National University of Health Sciences in Chicago, IL with a degree in Naturopathic Medicine.
-While there, she completed internships at Whole Health Center and Salvation Army.
-In years prior to naturopathic school, Dr. Beades obtained her Bachelor’s degree with honors in Biology with a Leadership certificate from Wartburg College in Waverly, IA.
-In addition, she has pursued further observation and post-graduate training in complementary cancer care and therapies, hormone-related disorders, autoimmune disease, and homeopathy.
-Dr. Beades is an active member of the Oncology Association of Naturopathic Physicians (OncANP) and the Colorado Association of Naturopathic Physicians (CoAND).
+Sheila Beades, N.D. earned her degree in Naturopathic Medicine from National University of Health Sciences in Chicago, IL.
+In years prior to naturopathic school, Dr. Beades obtained her Bachelor’s degree with honors from Wartburg College in Waverly, IA.
+She is an active member of the Oncology Association of Naturopathic Physicians (OncANP) and the Colorado Association of Naturopathic Physicians (CoAND).
 Dr. Beades has also received extensive training and certification in mistletoe therapy.

 Outside the office, Dr. Beades enjoys spending time with her husband and son, hiking the beautiful Colorado terrain, or cooking up a new and healthy recipe!

 Integrative oncology provides a working relationship between all providers in the pursuit of optimal patient outcomes.
 Goals include improving quality of life, managing side effects, aiding in recovery, preventing recurrence, and providing education for a healthy lifestyle.